-(b) The percentage fee that would have been privately negotiated
+b.
+The percentage fee that would have been privately negotiated c.
+Innovative terms

-A one-third contingency is standard in individual litigation, and could be more in an antitrust case, given the complexities and risks.46 As evidenced by the table supra at 14-15, a one-third fee request represents the market rate for fee awards in this type of litigation and thus would likely be the benchmark by which the parties would have privately negotiated a fee.
+A one-third contingency is standard in individual litigation, and could be more in an antitrust case, given the complexities and risks.50 As evidenced by the table supra at 15, a one-third fee request represents the market rate for fee awards in this type of litigation and thus would likely be the benchmark by which the parties would have privately negotiated a fee.